tabulate/tabulate/README.md

 A [Shortcode](http://codex.wordpress.org/Shortcode) is a WordPress method of embedding content into posts and pages.
-Tabulate provides one short code, `[tabulate]`, which can be used to add tables, lists, and record-counts to your content.
+Tabulate provides one short code, `[tabulate]`, which can be used to add tables, lists, data-entry forms, and record-counts to your content.
 Its parameters (which can appear in any order) are as follows:

 1. `table` — The name of the table in question.
 Required.
 No default.
-2. `format` — One of `table`, `list`, or `count`.
+2. `format` — One of `table`, `list`, `form`, or `count`.
 Optional.
 Defaults to `table`.

 Do note that if a table is not accessible to the browsing user then nothing will be displayed.
 (This currently means that anonymous users can not view any